Faduma-Ahmed/Cochlear-Implant-signal-processing/README.md

 7. Rectify the output signals of all bandpass filters and detect the envelopes using lowpass filter (400 Hz)
 8. Plot the envelope of the lowest and highest frequency channels

+### Phase 3: Final product and Wrap up
+9. Generate Cosine signal oscillating  with the central frequency of each of the bandpass filters and length of the rectified          signal
+10. - For each channel, amplitude modulate the cosine signal of Task 9 using the rectified signal of that channel (Task 7)
+11. Add  & normalize all signals

+My teammates and I **varyied the parameters of our signal processor by**:
+- Comparing Equidistant, Overlapping and Asymmetric Channel lengths
+- Use of IIR vs FIR filters
+- Changing cutoff of envelop detecting lowpass filter

+We also calculated **cross correation** in order to visualize the lag between the input and output at each specific sample